TridentMarketing/RedRoverWebsite/_pages/privacy.md

 ## Sharing Your Information

 We do not sell, rent, or otherwise disclose your personal information to third parties for their marketing purposes without your consent.
-However, we may share your information with third-party service providers who assist us in providing the services you request, such as payment processors or email marketing providers.
+However, we may share your information with service providers who assist us in providing the services you request, such as payment processors or email marketing providers.
 We may also share your information in response to legal requirements, such as a subpoena or court order, or in other circumstances where we believe it is necessary to protect the rights, property, or safety of our company, our customers, or others.

 ## Security